LeTarrask/LeTarrask/uikit.md

 ***

 ## Milestone #6: Core Image and Core Animation
-make an app that contains facts about countries: show a list of country names in a table view, then when one is tapped bring in a new screen that contains its capital city, size, population, currency, and any other facts that interest you.
+Make an app that contains facts about countries: show a list of country names in a table view, then when one is tapped bring in a new screen that contains its capital city, size, population, currency, and any other facts that interest you.
 The type of facts you include is down to you – Wikipedia has a huge selection to choose from.
 [repo]()

 ### 1- Techniques:
+- JSON reading
--
+- Codable
+- Extension to Bundle that gets all of a Codable object from an specific file,

 ### 2- Step-by-step:

-### 3- Challenges:
+Decided not to do the countries project, but to kick-off the D&D SRD project.
+Started with a json file of all the monsters, and will do the challenge with this data.
+Did a trick to make the monster model I get from the JSON identifiable, by creating an extension property that's computed from monster name.
+A lot of monster characteristics have to be optional so Codable can decode, but of course I didn't create the original data, and that means the monsters can NOT have some of those.
+Used CodingKeys to completely decode the JSON correctly.
+It works.
+Now it's just matter of fixing UI.

 ***